 In addition to accepting various insurance plans, at A Dental Care, we offer a few options for financing because we understand that you may not be able to pay for your treatment all at once out of pocket.
 We offer CareCredit, Alphaeon Credit, Ally, and Sunbit.
 We can help you through the application process.
 Most of these financing plans offer low payment plans and low or 0% interest.

 If you are missing all or most of your teeth and are considering dental implants as an option, you might want to look at All-on-4.
-Schedule your consultation today to learn more about All-on-4 as well as the other tooth replacement options we offer.
+Schedule your consultation today for All on 4 Dental Implants in Houston, TX as well as the other tooth replacement options we offer.
 Dental implants are the “gold standard” for tooth replacement but can get expensive when you get a single implant for each tooth.
-By getting 4 implants and a denture, you save a lot of money and healing time.
+By getting All on 4 Dental Implants and a denture, you save a lot of money and healing time.
 We look forward to seeing you in your local office.
 We have four locations in Houston and one in Spring, TX.
 We are open Monday through Friday 8 AM to 8 PM and Saturday and Sunday from 8 AM to 5 PM.